-Figure 2 highlights the two most notable dimensions of an IA's governance structure.
-First, accelerators situate exchanges between parties within the framework of an interconnected system.
-Second, an accelerator's system blends formal and informal tools.
+Figure 2 highlights the two most notable dimensions of the IA's governance structure.
+One, accelerators situate exchanges between parties within the framework of an interconnected system.
+Two, an accelerator's system blends formal and informal tools.
 Each of these is explained in turn.